icssc/peterportal-client/README.md

 Optionally, you can run the site/api separately by changing into their respective directories in two different terminal windows and running `pnpm run dev`

-## Our Mission

-🎇 Our mission is to improve the UCI student experience with course planning

-## Where does the data come from?
+# Where does the data come from?

 We consolidate our data directly from official UCI sources such as: UCI Catalogue, UCI Public Records Office, and UCI WebReg (courtesy of [Anteater API](https://github.com/icssc/anteater-api)).

-## Bug Report

-🐞 If you encountered any issues or bug, please open an issue @ https://github.com/icssc/peterportal-client/issues/new

-## Other Disclaimer
+# Disclaimer

-✅ Although we consolidate our data directly from official UCI sources, this application is by no means an official UCI tool.
+Although we consolidate our data directly from official UCI sources, this application is by no means an official UCI tool.
 We strive to keep our data as accurate as possible with the limited support we receive from UCI.
 Please take this into consideration while using the Website.

-## Terms & Conditions
+# Terms & Conditions

-📜 There are no hard policies at the moment for utilizing this tool.
-However, please refrain from abusing the Website by methods such as: sending excessive amount of requests in a small period of time or purposely looking to exploit the system.
+There are no hard policies at the moment for utilizing this tool.
+However, please refrain from abusing the website by methods such as: sending excessive amount of requests in a small period of time or purposely looking to exploit the system.